njamesgeorge1223/Home-Sales-Analysis-with-Google-Colab-and-PySpark/README.TECHNICAL.md

 ----

 The SQL scripts require the installation of Java, Apache Spark, and PySpark.
+Here is a list of commands for MacOS Terminal:

 brew install openjdk